hbc/Intro-to-R-2-day/lessons/03_introR-functions-and-arguments.md

   answer pointing to the misuse of your words rather than answering your question).
 You will also have more success if your question is about a base function rather than a specific package.
+* The [Bioconductor support site](https://support.bioconductor.org/).
+This is very useful and if you tag your post, there is a high likelihood of getting an answer from the developer.
 * If your question is about a specific package, see if there is a mailing list for it.
 Usually it's included in the DESCRIPTION file of the package that can be accessed using `packageDescription("name-of-package")`.
 You may also want